-The defense attorneys with Phillips & Associates have built a reputation for aggressive and thorough criminal defense, gaining favorable outcomes for their clients accused of a variety of sex related charges in Oklahoma.
+The criminal defense attorneys at Phillips & Associates have built a reputation for aggressive and thorough criminal defense, gaining favorable outcomes for their clients accused of a variety of sex crimes charges in Oklahoma.

-We understand that any number of circumstances may lead to an accusation or criminal charge, and not all of those allegations truly reflect the facts of the situation.
+We understand that any number of circumstances may lead to an accusation or sex crime charges, and not all of those allegations truly reflect the facts of the situation.

 False accusations of sex related crimes may come from vindictive ex-partners or a scorned person whose romantic overtures were rebuffed.
 They can stem from a consensual encounter that one party now regrets.

 They may come from spouses or ex-spouses looking to gain an edge in a custody dispute or stepchildren who are trying to get rid of a parent's new spouse.
 Students angry with their teachers may make false accusations in order to get revenge, a child in DHS custody may fabricate tales of abuse at the hands of case workers or guardians, and inmates may allege sexual abuse by police, jailers, or other Department of Corrections workers.
 This is why it is crucial to speak with a defense attorney to ensure your side of the story is told.

 - Child Molestation or Child Sexual Abuse

 - Lewd or Indecent Acts with a Minor

 - Lewd or Indecent Proposals to a Minor

 - First Degree Rape and Rape by Instrumentation

 - Date Rape and Spousal Rape